MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Invoke-MgInviteDriveRoot.md

 # Invoke-MgInviteDriveRoot

 ## SYNOPSIS
-Sends a sharing invitation for a driveItem.\nA sharing invitation provides permissions to the recipients and optionally sends them an email with a \[sharing link\]\[\].
+Sends a sharing invitation for a driveItem.A sharing invitation provides permissions to the recipients and optionally sends them an email with a \[sharing link\]\[\].

 ## SYNTAX